leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-10/13.png)

+## Section 11: Build the SalesOrder Spreadsheet for the Report

+This section will walk you through creating the SalesOrder spreadsheet, which is a detailed look at a single customer order.
+You will start by taking a look at the final SalesOrder spreadsheet to preview you will be creating.

 ### Introducing the SalesOrder Report and Drilling Between Reports

 We will now switch to creating a second report so that we can demonstrate *drilling* between reports.